 The allocation of staff to administrative functions has been automated in the RAM template.
 For information, this work is typically completed by Lead Lunchroom Supervisors.
-Additionally, schools may charge a portion of a C Secretary or School Administrative Secretary to Noon Supervision.
-The rates are in the template as follows:
+Additionally, schools may no longer charge a portion of a C Secretary or School Administrative Secretary to Noon Supervision as this activity is not related to direct supervision and should not be assigned to this source of fee funding.